 David Moore recorded: “The first ditch for irrigation taken from Ogden river was taken out by Ezra Chase, Ambrose Shaw & Charlis Hubbard 1849.”

-In the spring of 1849 these men including Ezra’s sons, Wells and Henry, ages 19 and 17, turned water from Ogden River into a “swale” or an old, dry creek bed and made the first ditch for irrigation.
+In the spring of 1849 these men including Ezra’s sons, Wells and Henry, ages 19 and 17, turned water from Ogden River into a “swale” or an old, dry creek bed and created a creek that flowed north west of Ogden River.
 Ambrose Shaw explained in an 1899 affidavit that they made a dam in the Ogden River at the head of a “swale” since known as Mill Creek which flowed in a westerly direction for 2 miles to their farm lands (this would extend almost to Wall Avenue where Ambrose Shaw had his farm), and that they constructed ditches and laterals tapering and intersecting the “swale”, and that the “swale”, ditches and laterals have been maintained since 1849 to the present (1899).
 Mill Creek became the main source of water to the communities on the lower northern side of the Ogden River and today still provides most of the irrigation water for these communities.

-After sending the water into the “swale” the Chase-Hubbard-Shaw group diverted five ditches.
+After sending the water into the swale/creek the Chase-Hubbard-Shaw group diverted five ditches.
 First they created a short lateral ditch running north of Mill Creek to the present area of Monroe and 12th Street (see map below).
 About 20 years later this ditch was renamed the Enoch Farr ditch, and 100 years later the court awarded it right #1 and priority date of 1848, the year Chase and Hubbard arrived in Weber County.
 Perhaps the ditch was built in the year 1849, but it received the priority date 1848 as this was the year of their arrival and the beginning of construction.
 Charles Hubbard’s farm was located in this area at the time of its construction.
 Use of this ditch was discontinued in the latter part of the twentieth century.